ansible-community/community-website/posts/archive/connecting-to-a-windows-host.md

 ![Ansible-Windows-Clippy](/images/posts/archive/Ansible-Windows/Ansible-Windows-Clippy.png)

-We can't help with the last thing, but if you said yes to the other two questions, you\'ve come to the right place.
+We can't help with the last thing, but if you said yes to the other two questions, you've come to the right place.
 In this post, we'll walk you through all the steps you need to take in order to set up and connect to your Windows hosts with Ansible Engine.